h-yung/tweet-getter-analyzer/README.md

 # Tweet sentiment analyzer

-Retrieve latest English-language tweets of public figures in the last 30 days and analyze sentiment.
+Retrieve latest public English-language tweets of users by user name/Twitter handle in the last 30 days and analyze sentiment.
 Sort by number of quotes, retweets, or recency (default).
+Compare sentiment scores across different users with up to four unique marker/shape indicators (after which the shapes recycle).
+- Empty search input (no user name provided) is flagged with a notice at the top; submit button is also disabled until input is provided.
+- The comparative sentiment view prevents users from adding of the same user to the visualization set.

 This app uses [Twitter API v.2](https://developer.twitter.com/en/docs/twitter-api) and a pretrained TensorFlow model that needs a lot of work.
 Requests are routed via a server so as to protect tokens/keys/secrets.